sbmlteam/sbml-test-suite/cases/stochastic/README.txt

 to test the behavior of stochastic simulators.

-The directories and files have been renamed according to the conventions used elsewhere in the SBML Test Suite, but the name of the model files in each subdirectory do still include the base name of the original model files so that they can be identified more easily.
+The directories and files have been renamed according to the conventions used elsewhere in the SBML Test Suite, but many of the files in each subdirectory are still named as they were originally so that the correspondences should be easy to identify.

 Here are the files in each directory (where "N", "Y" and "Z" are digits):

-  NNNNN/NNNNN-dsmts-YYY-ZZ.mod   -- original model definition
+  NNNNN/dsmts-YYY-ZZ.mod       -- original model definition
-        NNNNN-mean.csv           -- means of the simulation results NNNNN-results.csv        -- combined means & std deviation
-        NNNNN-sd.csv             -- standard deviations of the results NNNNN-settings.txt       -- SBML test suite settings file NNNNN-sbml-l3v1.xml      -- SBML Level 3 Version 1 model file
+        dsmts-YYY-ZZ-mean.csv  -- means of the simulation results dsmts-YYY-ZZ-sd.csv    -- standard deviations of the results NNNNN-results.csv      -- SBML Test Suite-style results file NNNNN-settings.txt     -- SBML Test Suite settings file NNNNN-sbml-l3v1.xml    -- SBML Level 3 Version 1 model file

+The files "NNNNN-sbml-l3v1.xml" are renamed versions of the original model files, which had names of the form "dsmts-YYY-ZZ.xml".

+The files "NNNNN-results.csv" and "NNNNN-settings.txt" are new files added for the purposes of the SBML Test Suite.
+"NNNNN-results.csv" is simply a combination of the mean and standard deviation results files that are separated in the DSMTS; the other parts of the SBML Test Suite use a single results file, so we simply combined the DSMTS results into one file.

 ------------------